jun7/wyebadblock/README.md

 There is a PKGBUILD file. see the 'PKGBULDs' dir.

-If the path doesn't workm, Check https://fanglingsu.github.io/vimb/howto.html#block
+If the path doesn't work, Check https://fanglingsu.github.io/vimb/howto.html#block

 ### luakit